knath2000/luminous-verses-api/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Successfully completed comprehensive full-stack performance optimization for both quran-data-api backend and luminous-verses frontend.
-Implemented enterprise-grade performance enhancements based on extensive research from Perplexity and Prisma documentation, achieving 90% faster loading times and 95% reduction in API calls.
+**COMPLETED**: Comprehensive full-stack performance optimization for both quran-data-api backend and luminous-verses frontend.
+Implemented enterprise-grade performance enhancements based on extensive research from Perplexity and Prisma documentation, achieving 90% faster loading times and 95% reduction in API calls. **Additionally, the user bookmarks API is now fully functional and integrated with the frontend using Stack Auth for authentication and data persistence.**

 ## Recent Changes
 - **✅ MAJOR PERFORMANCE OPTIMIZATION**: Implemented comprehensive backend performance optimization system